th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-conn.md

 - `in_raw` - raw messages that go from the system to **th2-conn**.
 - `to_send` - messages that go from a user to **th2-conn**.

 The connect component uses a separate queue to send messages.
 The component subscribes to that pin at the start and waits for the messages.
 The messages received from that pin will be sent to the target system.
 Also, this component is responsible for maintaining connections and sessions in the cases where it is provided by the communication protocol.
-Here you can automatically send heartbeat messages, send a logon/logout, requests to retransmit messages in the event of a gap, etc.
+Here you can automatically send <term term="heartbeat messages">heartbeat messages</term> , send a logon/logout, requests to retransmit messages in the event of a gap, etc.